lindaperez/10_bk_Mission-to-Mars/README.md

 ## Overview of Project

-A Data Scientist required a Web App to display the information about the existence of water in MARS.
+A Data Scientist required a Web App to display information about the existence of water in MARS.
 To help with the important task.
 A Web scraping is developed using some cutting-edge technologies {Flask, Python, MongoDB, Splinter, Beutiful Soup, Bootstrap, HTML, CSS}

 ## Resources